- Bankruptcy Court Clerk’s Office access

-To minimize the numbers of staff in the clerk’s office during the outbreak, phone requests for documents requiring pre-payment by credit card will be processed only one day each week, as follows:
+To minimize the numbers of staff in the clerk’s office during the outbreak, phone requests for documents requiring pre-payment by credit card will be processed only one day each week BETWEEN THE HOURS OF 8:00 AM AND 4:00 PM, as follows:

-Those with such requests are strongly encouraged to mail the request, together with a check or money order, to the clerk’s office.
+In light of this schedule, those with a request for documents —- particularly if such requests are time-sensitive —- are strongly encouraged to mail the request, together with a check or money order, to the clerk’s office.
 Requests received through the mail will be processed the day they are received.

 All judges except Judge Sanberg will handle hearings, trials, continuances and requests for telephonic appearances on a case-by-case basis.
 Until further notice, all of Judge Kathleen Sanberg’s hearings will be held telephonically.
 Further information will be posted in the dockets in affected individual cases.
 Notification of defaults will continue as before.